asgrote1/coursera-specialization-data-mining/README.md

-# Coursera Data Science Specialization
+# Coursera Data Mining Specialization

 I'm actively enrolled in the Data Mining Specialization through the University of Illinois at Urbana-Champaign hosted through Coursera.
 There are many required courses with various programming assignments.
 This repo will host those assignments.